MOMables® Healthy Lunches for Kids

 You can feel good about serving them homemade French toast and they get to “dunk them”, it’s the best of both worlds.

-closeup of eggless french toast on a plate with berries and butter
+stack of french toast with berries

 Best French Toast Toppings